Estimated reading time: 8 minutes

 References

-If possible, request references from the dog walker’s other clients and follow these up for confirmation.
-If they say they walk other dogs, ask to see photographs of them in the picture with the actual Dog.
+If possible, request references from the dog walker’s other clients and follow up with them for confirmation.
+If they say they walk other dogs, ask to see photographs of them walking a dog.
 Be as scrupulous as if you were investigating care for your child.

 Do they have any training?

 At a minimum, they should have a canine first-aid certificate.
-A professional pet carer will also update their CPD hours regularly, so their knowledge of dog behaviour and wellbeing is up to date and constantly refreshed.
+A professional pet carer will also regularly update their CPD hours, ensuring their knowledge of dog behaviour and wellbeing remains up to date and constantly refreshed.

 How many dogs do they walk at a time?